lllyasviel/style2paints/V3/README.md

-﻿# Welcome to PaintsTransfer-Euclid (Style2Paints V3) !
+﻿# Welcome to Style2Paints V3 (PaintsTransfer-Euclid) !

 **Can you colorize line arts?**